stevenplatt/mina-protocol/README.md

 Metrics output from the Mina node can be displayed in the browser using the ```mina_metrics.py``` script.
 This script launches a Python flask server and present a basic parsing of the Mina Prometheus logs in human readable format.
 The script must be run with an additional argument to specify the Mina Prometheus port that was defined with the Docker command above, for example ```python mina_metrics.py http://127.0.0.1:8303/metrics```.
 This script can be run on the same compute instance that runs the Mina docker container, or from another location.

+Note: For simplicity the server uses a module that is not part of the Python standard library (```prometheus_client```).
+This functionality can also be directly implemented in the future if desired to limit dependancy risk.

 ```python
 > python mina-protocol/mina_metrics.py [URL_TARGET]
 ```